prologin/sadm/docs/source/setup.rst

 presencesync
 ~~~~~~~~~~~~

-Presencesync manages the list of logged users.
+``presencesync`` manages the list of logged users.
+It authorizes user logins
+and maintain the list of logged users using pings from the ``presenced`` daemon
+running in the NFS exported systems.

 Once again::